trinity652/Book-keeping-webapp/README.md

 3. Run the comand : python manage.py runserver

 4. The page which serves book list: http://127.0.0.1:8000/app1/mainpage/ .
-The search query goes through the list of dictinaries of books and renders it into the webpage in a table format.
+The search query goes through the list of dictionaries of books and renders it into the webpage in a table format.
 Enable cross-origin source sharing on your browser for http://127.0.0.1:8000/app1/results/*

 5. The admin page can be created using : python manage.py createsuperuser.
 Once admin page is created, we have books models, to which new books can be added, updated and deleted, http://127.0.0.1:8000/admin/